watty62/SOD/Local_authorities.md

 ## News
 Reviewed February 2020.

-The Highland Council [portal] (https://data.highland.gov.uk/dataset) procured as part of the Scottish Cities Alliance's Data Cluster programme has vanished.
+Sadly there is no significant change here in the year since I last reviewed the data provision by councils.
+The big gain is that Renrewshire Council have launched a new data portal with over fifty datasets.
+Most councils have had little or no change.
+Sadly the Highland Council [portal] (https://data.highland.gov.uk/dataset), procured as part of the Scottish Cities Alliance's Data Cluster programme, has vanished.
 I dont think it ever saw a dataset being added to it.
 Searching Highland Council's website for open data finds nothing.
+So, the number of councils (out of a total of 32) with no open data presence has remained static at 13.

 ## The Data
 A list of open data resources in the Scottish local government.